Victordh/EvilHangman/README.md

 DONE Configurable settings

 Requirements:
-TODO Start gameplay on lauch
-TODO Configurable length of word (in settings)
+TODO High scores / stats of at least 10 games
 TODO Evil/non-evil switch (in settings)
+DONE Start gameplay on first launch
+DONE Configurable length of word (in settings)
-TODO Changing settings applies from next game on
+DONE Changing settings applies from next game on
-TODO High scores / stats of at least 10 games
 DONE Keep track (and inform user) of their progress (open letters, guessed letters, guesses left, etc.)
 DONE User can input letters via some on-screen keyboard
 DONE Only accept single letters as input